Innovation Studies

 Each proposal must comprise 2 parts: Part A (containing administrative information), Part B (containing the body of the proposal, whose structure is explained below).

-The proposal exemplar document includes, in particular, an embedded spread-sheet for budget data.
+The proposal exemplar document for Part B includes, in particular, an embedded spread-sheet for budget data.

 FREQUENTLY ASKED QUESTIONS